cloudfoundry-attic/cf-release/README.md

 ## Repository Contents

 This repository is structured for use with [BOSH](http://github.com/cloudfoundry/bosh); an open source tool for release engineering, deployment and lifecycle management of large scale distributed services.
-There are two directories of note:
+There are several directories of note:

-Source:

 - **jobs**: start and stop commands for each of the jobs (processes) running on Cloud Foundry nodes.
 - **packages**: packaging instructions used by BOSH to build each of the dependencies.
 - **src**: the source code for the components in Cloud Foundry.
 Note that each of the components is a submodule with a pointer to a specific SHA.

-Releases:

 - **releases**: yml files containing the references to blobs for each package in a given release; these are solved within **.final_builds**
 - **.final_builds**: references into the public blostore for final jobs & packages (each referenced by one or more **releases**)
 - **config**: URLs and access credentials to the bosh blobstore for storing final releases
 - **git**: Local git hooks

-See the [documentation for deploying Cloud Foundry](http://docs.cloudfoundry.org/deploying/) for more information about using BOSH.

-In order to deploy Cloud Foundry with BOSH, you will need to create a manifest.
-To do so, ensure that you have installed [Spiff](https://github.com/cloudfoundry-incubator/spiff) before running `./generate_deployment_manifest <infrastructure-type>`; where `<infrastructure-type>` is one of `aws`, `vsphere`, or `warden`.
-This script merges together several manifest stubs from the templates directory using Spiff.
-Consult the [spiff repository](https://github.com/cloudfoundry-incubator/spiff) for more information on installing and using spiff.

-A complete [minimal example manifest for AWS](https://github.com/cloudfoundry/cf-release/tree/master/example_manifests) and instructions suitable for getting started with Cloud Foundry is available.

-A complete [sample manifest for vSphere](http://docs.cloudfoundry.org/deploying/vsphere/cloud-foundry-example-manifest.html) is also available in the Cloud Foundry documentation.
+## Running Cloud Foundry

+Cloud Foundry can be run locally or in the cloud.
+The best way to run Cloud Foundry is to deploy it using BOSH.
+For more information about using BOSH, the [bosh-release repository](https://github.com/cloudfoundry/bosh) has links to documentation, mailing lists, and IRC channels.

+To run BOSH and Cloud Foundry locally, use [BOSH-Lite](https://github.com/cloudfoundry/bosh-lite).
+BOSH-Lite provisions a Vagrant VM running the BOSH director as well as [Garden-Linux](https://github.com/cloudfoundry-incubator/garden-linux) for creating Linux containers that simulate VMs in a real IaaS.

+To run BOSH and Cloud Foundry in the cloud, there are several supported IaaS providers, primarily AWS, vSphere, and OpenStack.

+Full instructions on infrastructure setup, building Cloud Foundry, and deploying Cloud Foundry with BOSH are available on our [documentation site](http://docs.cloudfoundry.org/deploying/).

 ## Cloud Foundry Components (V2)